 However, typing long excerpts of Nix code inside the console would be

 impractical.
-We can write the following code inside a foo.nix
+We can write the following code inside a foo.nix file instead:

 {